-John Collins vs. Tom Collins And The History Of All The Different Collins
+The History Of The Collins Cocktail.

-How Does the Fred Collins Taste
+What Does the Fred Collins Taste Like?

-This classic British collins is quite lemon-y since it uses both lemonade and lemon juice but the addition of orange liqueur balances out the sweet and sour flavors of the drink well.
-Its not as refreshing as the other collins cocktails that use soda water to lengthen the drink but the Fred Collins is very flavorful and one of my favorite versions of Collins.
+This classic British collins is quite lemony since it uses both lemonade and lemon juice, but the addition of orange liqueur balances out the sweet and sour flavors of the drink well.
+It’s not as refreshing as the other collins cocktails that use soda water to lengthen the drink, but the Fred Collins is very flavorful and one of my favorite versions of Collins.